pic

 Partitioning Collections

-The easiest way to partition a collection x and its indices x is through the package ChunkSplitters.
-The package provides two functions for lazily partitionining called chunks and index_chunks.
-The functions accept n and size as keyword arguments, depending on the partition to be implemented.
-Specifically, n specifies the number of subsets in which the collection should be divided, where each subset's size attempts to distribute elements evenly.
-In contrast, size provides the number of elements that each subset should contain.
-Since size can't guarantee an even distribution across all subsets, it'll adjust the number of elements in one of the subsets.
+The package ChunkSplitters makes it possible to partition a collection x and its indices.
+It provides two functions for lazy partitioning: chunks and index_chunks.
+These functions support n and size as keyword arguments, depending on the type of partition desired.
+Specifically, n sets the number of subsets to create, with each subset sized to distribute elements evenly.
+In contrast, size specifies the number of elements to be contained in each subset.
+Since an even distribution across all subsets can't be guaranteed, the package adjusts the number of elements in one of the subsets if necessary.

-The following example considers a variable x that comprises the 26 letters of the alphabet.
-Note that the presentation of the outputs uses collect, since chunks and index chunks are lazy.
+Below, we apply these functions to a variable x containing the 26 letters of the alphabet.
+Note that outputs require the use of collect, since chunks and index_chunks are lazy.

 x = string.('a':'z') # all letters from "a" to "z"